GiancarlosIO/webpack-nexus/README.md

 - It has no styled-components installed. 😛
 - It has no configured apollo graphql.
 Graphql is what I always use in my projects. 😛

 react-boilerplate?
-I really like that, but I want a
+I really like that, but I just wanted a simple cli to scaffold my projects and not to clone a report every time.

 And...
 It is not comparable with next.js because it is not a react framework 👺... but maybe in the future it can be? 🤔